 Crotch—the inner angle where two strokes connect.

-Diacritic—an ancilliary mark or sign added to a letter.
-Accents are a type of diacritic used with the Latin alphabet to denote a specific pronounciation.
+Diacritic—an ancillary mark or sign added to a letter.
+Accents are a type of diacritic used with the Latin alphabet to denote a specific pronunciation.
 Other writing systems may use diacritics to indicate sounds beyond the basic alphabet.

 Digraph—two characters that make a single sound.